Ashritha7/Myprofile/README.md

 # Myprofile

-https://ashritha7.github.io/Myprofile/ for a quick review of my project.
+https://ashritha7.github.io/Myprofile/  tap here for a quick review of my project.